simonvh/fluff/docs/introduction.rst

 ============

-*fluff* is a software package that allows for simple exploration, clustering and visualization of high-throughput sequencing experiments.
+*fluff* is a software package that allows for simple exploration, clustering and visualization of high-throughput sequencing experiments mapped to a reference genome.
 The package contains three command-line tools to generate publication-quality figures:

 - *heatmap*: clustering and visualization in a heatmap